Sally Pearson: Personal life

 Pearson was raised by her single mother Anne, who worked two jobs to make enough money to support her daughter's athletic career.

 In late 2008 she became engaged to Kieran Pearson, the pair having been together since their senior year at Helensvale State High School on Queensland's Gold Coast.
-In April 2010 they married on the Gold Coast, and had their honeymoon in Los Angeles and Hawaii.
+In April 2010 they married on the Gold Coast and have two children.